 Information Reporting and Backup Withholding.
 Payments on the Series 2021A Bonds generally will be subject to U.S. information reporting and possibly to "backup withholding."
-Under Section 3406 of the Code and applicable U.S. Treasury Regulations issued thereunder, a non-corporate U.S. Holder of the Series 2021A Bonds may be subject to backup withholding at the current rate of 24% with respect to "reportable payments," which include interest paid on the Series 2021A Bonds and the gross proceeds of a sale, exchange, redemption, retirement or other disposition of the Series 2021A Bonds.
+Under Section 3406 of the Code and applicable U.S. Treasury Regulations issued thereunder, a non-corporate U.S. Holder of the Series 2021A Bonds may be subject to backup withholding at the current rate of 24% with respect to "reportable payments," which include interest paid on the Series 2021A Bonds.
 The payor will be required to deduct and withhold the prescribed amounts if (i) the payee fails to furnish a U.S. taxpayer identification number ("TIN") to the payor in the manner required, (ii) the IRS notifies the payor that the TIN furnished by the payee is incorrect, (iii) there has been a "notified payee underreporting" described in Section 3406(c) of the Code or (iv) the payee fails to certify under penalty of perjury that the payee is not subject to withholding under Section 3406(a)(1)(C) of the Code.
 Amounts withheld under the backup withholding rules may be refunded or credited against the U.S. Holder's federal income tax liability, if any, provided that the required information is timely furnished to the IRS.
 Certain U.S. holders (including among others, corporations and certain tax-exempt organizations) are not subject to backup withholding.
 A holder's failure to comply with the backup withholding rules may result in the imposition of penalties by the IRS.